Azure/apim-lab/apim-lab/12-graphql/create-graphql-apis.md

 ```

 - On the left menu, open the *APIs* blade.
-You will see all APIs, the possibility to add new ones, but also to customize existing ones.
+You will see all APIs, In the "Define new API" screen select "GraphQL".

   ![APIM APIs](../../assets/images/apim-apis.png)